 But little did I know that something magical was about to happen in this basement aka Log Cabin!

 BACK IN THE DAY AT THE CABIN

 I can’t really tell what hit me harder tho: this new living arrangement OR my current life-situation; but the strangest things began to occur from my move to the basement aka Log Cabin.
 First for some reason I began wanting to cook ALL THE TIME and I mean I was throwing it DOWN in my small corner kitchen.
 I was making fine cuisine meals and healthy versions of snacks.
 I no longer ordered food (sorry Seamless).
 I was a packing and stacking, bringing in my lunch to work, meal prepping machine!

 I wanted to remember what was happening, this evolution of positive change, SO I started blogging, blogging my entries of how I was STAYING INSPIRED at The Log Cabin.
 And babes other things started happening!
 I began to get creative not just with my food but with my fashion and the long time pursuit of a creative line (peep below for some pieces when I first started designing jewelry).

 TODAY IN THE CABIN

 Who would have thought that these changes would have a change on my mom as well!
 Together we took jewelry classes and she started creating pieces that eventually brought her out of her own battle with depression.
 From there [kab-in]+[fee-ver]™ was born.
 Each collection of jewelry in my [kab-in]+[fee-ver]™ line tells a story that reflects back to my journey as a woman and my relationship with my mom and Alzheimer’s.
-From helping myself out of depression to adapting to a new way of life with her early diagnosis of Alzheimers, I started this line of jewelry but little did I know I was also creating our story… This mental disability was a new way of life for both of us and creating jewelry became our saving grace through it!
+From helping myself out of depression to adapting to a new way of life with her early diagnosis of Alzheimers, I started this line of jewelry but little did I know I was also creating our story… This mental disability was a new way of life for both of us and creating jewelry became our savage self care experience through it!